 Besides the low purchase cost, another benefit is the use of raw materials.
 The re-use and recycling of the structure itself gives a second life to the container, which is significant from the sustainability point of view in construction and environmental protection.

 During the critical phases of the pandemic, in November 2020, Anhanger Sud contacted Genano to compare the Intelligent Air Quality technologies available on the market to reduce the risk of virus transmission in indoor environments.

 Anhanger Sud had received requests from several hospitals for emergency management.
 The requirement was to design containers that could be used to locate potentially infected patients who are waiting for a final diagnosis.

-The company found the ideal solution by equipping each container with a Genano duct filter, which is capable of rapidly obtaining negative pressure.
+The company found the ideal solution by equipping each container with a Genano technology for cleaning the air, which is capable of rapidly obtaining negative pressure.
 The installation was simple and fast.